top of page

 • Tailored surveying services ensuring documentation meets the latest manner and form standards.

-If your project is impacted by WA’s 2025 planning reforms or you want to review your local planning scheme compliance, contact us for expert guidance before key consultation windows close on 3 October 2025.
+If your project is impacted by WA’s 2025 planning reforms or you want to review your project's planning framework compliance, contact us for expert guidance before key consultation windows close on 3 October 2025.

 Final Thoughts

-WA’s planning reforms represent a shift towards greater oversight and consistency, but with the right expertise, they can be navigated smoothly and even offer opportunities for streamlined approvals.
+WA’s planning reforms represent a shift towards greater flexibility and with the right expertise, they can be navigated smoothly and offer opportunities for streamlined approvals.

 Stay ahead by partnering with Harley Dykstra — your local experts in surveying, planning, and project delivery across Perth and regional WA.